leinefran/system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash

+Shell commands:

-script that prints the absolute path name of the current working directory.
+0. pwd - script that prints the absolute path name of the current working directory.
+1. ls - Display the contents list of your current directory